 Driver errors that result in accidents may be: not knowing the route, exhaustion, driving under the influence of drugs or alcohol.
 Most carriers monitor their drivers closely, but some allow truckers to break the rules.
 When this happens, collisions that result from trucker error may increase.
 If these mistakes are the direct cause of the truck accident, a wrongful death lawsuit may be applicable.

 If someone you love died as a result of a collision caused by the trucker’s mistake, you may be qualified for compensation from a wrongful death lawsuit.
 Find out what your rights are in this matter.
 Jami Oliver, a successful Columbus personal injury lawyer, will help you face the liable trucking company.
-Schedule a consultation by filling out our online form or calling us at 614-220-9100.
+Call 614-220-9100 to schedule an appointment.